degdigital/DEG.ANGULAR.SP/README.md

 ```

 ### Injecting Factory
-The "spListFactory" needs to be injected into your controller.
+The "spListProvider" needs to be injected into your controller.

 #### Example
 ```
-angular.module("app").controller("ctrl", ["$scope", "spListFactory", function ($scope, spListFactory) { }]);
+angular.module("app").controller("ctrl", ["$scope", "spFormProvider", function ($scope, spFormProvider) { }]);
 ```

-### Initializing Factory
+### Initializing Provider
-The "spListFactory" needs to be initialized with the list definitions before doing anything else.
-The initialization returns a promise that resolves the lists information that is used by the directives.
-Generally, you will want to put this on the scope for the directive to pick up.
+The "spFormProvider" gets initialized injected into the controller.
+The injected object contains a promise called "listInformationPromise" that returns the list information once it is retrieved and initialization is complete.
+Generally, you will want wait for the "listInformationPromise" promise to return before executing any controller code.

 #### Example
 ```
-var initPromise = spListFactory.initFactory(listDefs);
+app.controller('testFormController', ['$scope', '$log', 'spFormProvider', function($scope, $log, spFormProvider) {

-initPromise.then(function (listInfo) {
+	spFormProvider.listInformationPromise.then(function (listsInfo) {
 		$scope.listsInfo = listsInfo;
+		...
 	}, function (reason) {
 		$log.error(reason);
 	});
+}]);
 ```

 ### Factory Calls
-Once the factory is initialized, you can use the following methods to interact with your SharePoint lists:
+Once the provider is initialized, you can use the following methods to interact with your SharePoint lists:
 * createListItem(listName, itemProperties)
   * listName is the internal list name which *must* match up with the key for the list in the list definition JSON.
   * itemProperties is an object keyed off from column internal names that *must* match up to those in the list definition JSON.